-Apixaban may be safer and more effective than rivaroxaban in preventing strokes and systemic blood clots in patients with atrial fibrillation, according to a large cohort study published in Annals of Internal Medicine.
+Apixaban may be a safer and more effective than rivaroxaban for preventing stroke and blood clots in patients with atrial fibrillation.

 Researchers from Brigham and Women's Hospital and Sinai Health studied a nationwide U.S. commercial insurance claims database to compare the safety and effectiveness of apixaban versus rivaroxaban for patients newly prescribed one of the blood thinners for nonvalvular atrial fibrillation.